gregorystocker/TherapistBot/README.md

 # TherapistBot
 ## description
 A fun JavaScript project that simulates a therapist.
-The program will look for certain keywords and choose a response based on what you said and wont repeat a response until app possible responses for your input were used up.
+The program will look for certain keywords and choose a response based on what you said and wont repeat a full response until all possible responses for your given input were used up.
 ## instructions:
 Enter any input into the box and have a conversation with Eliza!
 To get the most out of your conversation, try using keywords from the arrays below that Eliza recognizes: